ubonisrael/qr-code-component/README.md

 ### What I learned

-I learned how to recreate a design with HTML and CSS.
+I learned how to recreate a design with HTML and CSS with emphasis on semantic markup.

 ### Continued development